tanmay2626/Amazon-Clone/README.md

 # Amazon-Clone

-This is Amazon Website Clone made using React, Nodes.js, MongoDB and Mongoose.
+This is Amazon Website Clone is Full Stack Web Application made using React, Nodes.js, MongoDB and Mongoose.
 For UI design Material UI is used.
 It's main features are :
 - Payment using Stripe
 - Encrypted Authentication
 - Smooth User data handling with database using React Context